Disputing credit or debit card transactions

 If you still don’t know the retailer or recognise the transaction, contact us.
 We might be able to help.

 Please note that if a Visa Secure Unique Code was used to verify the transaction, then we are limited in what can be done through the dispute process.
-Read about what this code is and how it works: How ANZ keeps you safe.
+Read about what this code is, how it works and our layers of fraud protection.

 What we can investigate on your behalf